 Organizations must aim at decreasing the subjectivity of decisions and this process must drive the requirements for technologies.
 As such, decisions will define the analytical strategy, and analytics will define the data strategy.

-Are you missing out when it comes to data monetization? was published on Left of the Date Line.
+Decisions first! was published on Left of the Date Line.